TejasDharmik12/TejasDharmik12/README.md

 <p>
 :sunglasses: I am currently a Fourth Year BTECH Student from Vishwakarma Institute of Technology, in Information Technology Field. <br>
-:star_struck: I love working in the field of computer vision,NLP and deep learning, and I am constantly looking for what is new in this field, I prefer to focus in education and social welfare in terms of computer vision.
+:star_struck: I love working in the field of computer vision,NLP and deep learning, and I am constantly looking for what is new in this field. <br>
+:relaxed:I prefer to focus in education and social welfare in terms of computer vision.
 As a programmer I work in Java along with web technolgies like JSP, servlet,JDBC,spring, springboot, hibernate and JPA.
   <br>